Eighth Doctor: Destrii

-Doctor Who: TITAN Comics - The Eighth Doctor
+Josie Day

 In the Doctor Who: The Eighth Doctor comic series, the Eighth Doctor – from a point shortly before the Time War, as he is shown in the clothing and hairstyle he wore in "The Night of the Doctor" – is visiting an old holiday house of his where he encounters a young painter named Josie Day.
 Intrigued at her presence, he invites her to accompany him while he checks off items on a 'To Do' list left behind in his last visit to the house.
 In the course of the storyline, it is revealed that Josie is actually a sentient painting given life by a wealthy woman in the future as part of the woman's plan to grant herself immortality by transferring her mind into Josie, but Josie was rescued by the Twelfth Doctor and taken into the past so that she could travel with the Eighth, the Twelfth Doctor feeling that his past self was better suited to help Josie learn how to be human.

+Stage

+In July 2024, Big Finish announced that Paul McGann and India Fisher would appear on stage to perform a live recording of a new play - The Stuff of Legend, written by Robert Valentine - to mark 25 years of producing Doctor Who audio dramas.
+Four performances took place over Saturday 14th and Sunday 15th September 2024 at Cadogan Hall in London.
+McGann played the Eighth Doctor, appearing on stage in his Time War era costume, and India Fisher reprised her role as Charley Pollard.
+They were joined by Alex Macqueen as The Master, Nicholas Briggs voicing the Daleks, and Nisha Nayar and Carolyn Seymour sharing a dual role as young and old versions of Emily Barnfather respectively.
+On the day of the first performance, a version of the story recorded in studio was also released, with Annette Badland playing the older Emily Barnfather, and a "live" version combining recordings from all four performances was released in December 2024.